Enakalle: Enakalle in the cone of Entemena

-Ush, who may have been his successor, attacked nearby Lagash after ripping out the stele of Mesilim, trying to take Gu-Edin, as recording in the Cone of Entemena.
+Ush, who may have been his predecessor, attacked nearby Lagash after ripping out the stele of Mesilim, trying to take Gu-Edin, as recording in the Cone of Entemena.
 Ush was severely defeated by Eannatum of Lagash, in a battle recorded in the Stele of the Vultures, losing 3,600 men in battle.
 Ush was then toppled and put to death by his own people.

 Enakalle, his successor, finally made a peace treaty with Eannatum of Lagash, as described in the Cone of Entemena: